Terms and Conditions

 The Customer acknowledges that any intellectual property rights related to the Services or Documentation that arise from the Customer's, or Authorised Users' requests, suggestions, or ideas ("Feedback") will vest in the Provider.

-If the Feedback includes the Customer's Confidential Information, the Provider does not own that information and will handle it in accordance with the Confidentiality Section of this Agreement.
+If the Feedback includes the Customer's Confidential Information, the Provider does not own that information and will handle it in accordance with the Confidentiality Section in this Agreement.

 7.3 Independent Development and Use of Customer Content